-As well as the Gazetteer an Index Page is being created which brings all the plausible, probable and possible rows together on one page.
+As well as the Gazetteer an Index Page has been created which brings all the plausible, probable and possible rows together on one page.
 This Index is the easiest way to browse through all the sites and access to all the Gazetteer entries is available at the click of a mouse.
 The stone rows in the Index Page are arranged from north to south and provide an overview of the resource.
-The Index is constantly being updated and currently includes about 75% of all the stone rows.

-Details on how to get to the rows is slowly being added to the Gazetteer.
-This information is only available for those rows that have been visited and should be treated as guidance only and certainly not as proving a right of way or any other rights.
-Visitors are recomended to purchase a detailed map of the area and use this to find the rows.
+Details on how to get to the rows is available in the Gazetteer.
+This information should be treated as guidance only and certainly not as proving a right of way or any other rights.
+Visitors are recommended to purchase a detailed map of the area and use this to find the rows.
 Most rows benefit from public access, but some are on private land and permission to visit those rows should always be sought.
 Every effort has been made to ensure that the access information in the Gazetteer is as accurate as possible but things change and car parking areas in particular may be removed or moved.
 If unsure it is always best to ask locally.

 As well as the Gazetteer this web site is intended to act as a focus for stone alignment research.
 Articles on different aspects will be published on a regular basis.
 These are intended to engender discussion and encourage further research.
 Articles on stone alignment studies are welcomed and if you would like to contribute the results of your own research please do not hesitate to contact us.

 The research articles were as far as possible correct at the time of publication, but inevitably as research continues, sites are visited and fresh sources are uncovered they need to be updated.
-The last update was at the end of 2016 and the next revision is planned for the end of 2017.
-Apologies for the occassional contradiction that this process causes.
+The last update was at the end of 2019 and the next revision is planned for the end of 2020.
+Apologies for the occasional contradiction that this process causes.

-Finally, the terms stone alignment and stone row seem to be largely interchangeable.
+The terms stone alignment and stone row seem to be largely interchangeable.
 Both terms refer to the same type of archaeology and both have been used without any particular intent throughout.
 This can be confusing but whilst there is no consensus on which term should be applied both remain equally valid.
 Personally I prefer the term stone row because stone alignment implies the stones are arranged in a straight line and this is rarely the case.
 A case could probably be made for labelling the short stone rows composed either entirely or mainly of large slabs as stone alignments whilst the others could remain as rows.
 The Ordnance Survey use “stone row” on their mapping but this may simply be to save space.